stuntbadger/Ansible/README.md

 ssh -i /root/.ssh/ansible docker.local
 ```

-## sanity chcek ansible can reach the clients
+## sanity check ansible can reach the clients
 This is a usefull part of ansible make sure that ansible can ping the servers.

 ```bash